The Island of Missing Trees

 by Elif Shafak

 Decades later in north London, sixteen-year-old Ada Kazantzakis has never visited the island where her parents were born.
-Desperate for answers, she seeks to untangle years of secrets, separation and silence.
-The only connection she has to the land of her ancestors is a Ficus Carica growing in the back garden of their home.
+She seeks to untangle years of secrets, separation and silence, but the only connection she has to the land of her ancestors is a Ficus Carica growing in the back garden of their home.